lukas-pierce/elevated_flex/README.md

 ## Flex params

-The `ElevatedColumn` and `ElevatedRow` widgets accept all the same parameters as their standard prototypes: mainAxisAlignment, mainAxisSize, crossAxisAlignment, verticalDirection.
+The `ElevatedColumn` and `ElevatedRow` widgets accept all the same parameters as their standard prototypes: `mainAxisAlignment`, `mainAxisSize`, `crossAxisAlignment`, `verticalDirection`.
 Therefore, you can safely use it for replacement where necessary.

 To test the behavior, I developed a special sandbox screen where you can compare the behavior of standard components and their Elevated analogues